-Debt collectors offer creditors their services to collect debts in exchange for compensation.
+Debt collectors are persons who regularly engage in the business of debt collection on the person’s own behalf or on behalf of others.
 To collect a debt, they can call and email consumers, but they are restricted under the CCFPL from engaging in unfair, unlawful, deceptive, or abusive acts or practices.
 You can file a complaint against a debt collector at https://dfpi.ca.gov/file-a-complaint/.
 Questions should be sent to Ask.DFPI@DFPI.ca.gov or you can call 1-866-275-2677.

 What to Look Out For:

 - Debt collectors are not allowed to threaten you with arrest, violence, or harm.
 They are not allowed to threaten to call or harass your employer or your family members, misrepresent the amount you owe, use obscene or profane language, or to call repeatedly to annoy you.
 If debt collectors engage in these practices, their actions might be illegal.

 - Check your credit report for negative reports you were not aware of or debts that may have been reported in error (for example, debts you don’t recognize or believe you have paid off).
 If you believe there is an error, you may dispute the negative report.
 For more information, see https://www.consumer.ftc.gov/articles/0151-disputing-errors-credit-reports.

 - Beware of any debt collector who tries to make you affirm or acknowledge debt that you don’t recognize, that is really old, or that you believe was discharged in bankruptcy.
 Before you make any affirmation you may want to check your rights by contacting an attorney or the Department.